Bixilon/Minosoft/doc/Headless.md

 ### Eros

-To disable eros, just add `--disable_eros` as start argument
+To disable eros, just add `--no-eros` as start argument

 ### Rendering

-To disable rendering, just add `--disable_rendering` as start argument.
+To disable rendering, just add `--no-rendering` as start argument.

 ## Disable all gui